Dampfwalze/PhysX_CMakeTargets/README.md

 target_link_libraries(<target> PhysX::PhysX PhysX::Common PhysX::Foundation ...)
 ```

-PhysX will be configured at your projects configure time and build at your projects build time.
-PhysX will be build on demand.
-When the neccessary binaries allready exists, PhysX will not be rebuild.
+PhysX will be configured at your projects configure time and built at your projects build time.
+PhysX will be built on demand.
+When the necessary binaries already exist, PhysX will not be rebuilt.

 ## Targets
 - PhysX::PhysX